Veterans Administration Delays Reporting of Adverse Provider Behavior

 Additionally, when a practitioner who would normally be excluded or sanctioned from practicing medicine according to the laws that require reporting adverse provider and entity behavior to the National Provider Data Bank (NPDB) and the OIG’s List of Excluded Individuals and Entities (LEIE), practitioners who leave the Veteran’s system enter the practitioner populous as an employed or private practice provider and continue to cause harm to patients until the time they are ultimately reported.

 In the article that references the Government Accountability Office report, oversight of Veterans Administration healthcare is lacking.
 The GAO recommends that documented, timely audits be conducted via a standardized protocol.
-The sample size of the review was 148 providers over three plus years from October 2013 through March 2017.
+The sample size of the review was 148 providers over 3+ years from October 2013 through March 2017.

 In early November, the introduction of a bipartisan bill would require the VA to report adverse actions to licensing boards and the NPDB.
 The state licensing boards can then decide to revoke a practitioner’s license when warranted.
 A revoked license triggers exclusion, which will then appear on the LEIE.

-In a USA Today article published October 11, 2017, the VA’s actions were characterized as a cover up and described in heart-breaking detail irreversible damage to veteran patients by practitioners who continue to practice in other institutions.
+In a USA Today article published on October 11, 2017, the VA’s actions were characterized as a cover-up and described in heart-breaking detail irreversible damage to veteran patients by practitioners who continue to practice in other institutions.

 The cover-up was facilitated in three ways: 1) Not reporting medical mistakes and acts of patient endangerment to the NPDB, 2) Not reporting medical mistakes and acts of patient endangerment to licensing boards, 3) Paying settlements (bribes) to those who would otherwise report adverse behavior by health care providers to the NPDB, licensing boards or law enforcement.